 - You can train virtual phone bankers on the tool by distributing our 3-minute training video to virtual volunteers and by having short webinars (live or recorded) to get folks confident before they call.
 We recommend keeping your training videos to under 10 minutes in total, including the 3-minute training video.

 - When working with virtual phone bankers, consider appointing someone on your team with ThruTalk admin privileges as a point of contact for virtual phone bankers to help them troubleshoot, understand the ThruTalk tool, and any other campaign specific-details you need them to know.

 - Encourage your friends and volunteers to rope their networks into your efforts: Ask them to set up virtual phone bank parties and spread pictures of them having fun volunteering across your social media with your campaign’s hashtags.

 - Make sure to follow up with your remote callers after their shift so they feel connected.
-Also, ThruTalk caller reports can help you make ongoing report cards and leaderboards to let folks know how they are doing and get recognition even if they never come to the office.
+Also, ThruTalk caller exports can help you make ongoing report cards and leaderboards to let folks know how they are doing and get recognition even if they never come to the office.

-Some campaigns have success mixing in-person and distributed phone banking by having remote volunteers calling at the same time as in-person callers.
-If you want to try this, consider starting the phone bank off with a conference call that brings together in-person and remote volunteers, and provide chat tools like Slack or Skype to help all of your callers stay connected.
+- Some campaigns have success mixing in-person and distributed phone banking by having remote volunteers calling at the same time as in-person callers.
+If you want to try this, consider starting the phone bank off with a conference call that brings together in-person and remote volunteers, and provides chat tools like Slack or Skype to help all of your callers stay connected.

 No matter where callers are calling from, make sure that all of their cellular devices turn OFF the “make calls over wifi” or “wifi-calling” feature; this setting is not recommended and can result in a speaking delay.